-The Ocean View School District (“District”) purchases a wide variety of goods and services through a centralized purchasing system, administered by the Purchasing Department, within the general direction of the Deputy Superintendent of Business Services.
+The Ocean View School District (“District”) purchases a wide variety of goods and services through a centralized purchasing system, administered by the Purchasing Department, within the general direction of the Assistant Superintendent of Administrative Services.

 The District’s Purchasing and Contracts Department is also responsible for informal and formal bidding processes, requests for proposals, and business contract negotiations and development.
 The goal of the Purchasing Department is to ensure fair and open competition in strict conformance with the District’s Policies and Procedures, California’s Public Contract Code requirements, and all other applicable state and federal government laws and regulations.
 This website will acquaint you with the District’s purchasing procedures and practices, and explain how you can do business with the District.

 If you have any questions about OVSD Purchasing activities and processes, please call us at 714-847-2551, Ext.
 1418.

 Vendors desiring to do business with the District should complete the vendor forms and requirements under the Doing Business tab on the District's Purchasing Website.

 HOURS OF OPERATION

 The Purchasing Department is open from 7:30 am to 4:30 pm Monday-Friday, excluding holidays.